mautic/mautic/README.md

 The GitHub version is recommended for development or testing.
 Production package ready for install with all the libraries is at [https://www.mautic.org/download](https://www.mautic.org/download).

+Documentation on how to use Mautic is available at [https://www.mautic.org/docs](https://www.mautic.org/docs).

 This is a simple 3 step installation process.
 You'll want to make sure you already have [Composer](http://getcomposer.org) available on your computer as this is a development release and you'll need to use Composer to download the vendor packages.

 <table width="100%" border="0">